-Maryland station’s facilities were upgraded in advance of the inauguration of Elizabeth line (Crossrail) services in 2018.
+Maryland station’s facilities were upgraded in advance of the inauguration of Elizabeth line (Crossrail) services, presently scheduled for autumn 2019.

 Despite a sprinkling of gentrification, there are significant levels of social need among the local population, which includes a high proportion of immigrants, both black and white, the latter mainly from eastern Europe.

 At Maryland primary school, Ofsted’s 2010 inspection report found that 53 nationalities and 47 languages were represented.
 Similar but less pronounced diversity exists at St Francis’ RC and Colegrave primary schools.
 The latter was rated outstanding by Ofsted in 2017; consequently it probably won’t be inspected again for a very long time.

 On the death of Maryland’s Richard Lee in 1664, his family returned to America, apparently in fulfilment of the conditions of his will.
 Lee’s grandson Thomas established a plantation in Virginia in the late 1730s, which he named Stratford Hall, and this was the birthplace in 1807 of Thomas’s grandson Robert E Lee, the most successful general of the Confederate forces during the American Civil War.